shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-domain-lists-or-app-lists.md

 ms.date: 10/28/2023
 ---

 # Explore domain lists or app lists

 > [!NOTE]
 > Targeting lists are only available to Standard Line Items.
 For an overview of which targeting options are available to Standard versus Augmented Line items, see [Buy-Side Targeting](buy-side-targeting.md).

-You can add domains and apps to lists, export domain lists or app lists to a text file for safekeeping or offline use, create new domain lists or app lists by copying existing lists, or delete domain lists and app lists.
+You can add domains and apps to lists, export domain lists or app lists to a text file for safekeeping or offline use, or delete domain lists and app lists.
+In addition, you can also create new domain lists or app lists by copying existing lists.
 For information about creating these lists, see [Create a Domain List or App List](create-a-domain-list-or-app-list.md).
 For information about updating these lists, see [Update a Domain List or App List](update-a-domain-list-or-app-list.md).

 ## Overview

 To perform any **Actions** on a domain list or app list:

-1. Select **Network >  Inventory > Targeting Lists** from the top navigation menu.
+1. In Microsoft Monetize UI, select **Network >  Inventory > Targeting Lists** from the top navigation menu.
-1. Select Domain Lists or **App Lists** tab.
+1. Select **Domain Lists** or **App Lists** tab.
-1. Check the checkbox next to the domain lists or app lists that you would like to perform an action on.
+1. Select the checkbox next to the domain lists or app lists that you would like to perform an action on.
-1. Click the **Actions** drop-down and choose the appropriate action (see below for details for each action).
+1. Click the **Actions** dropdown and select the appropriate action (see below for details for each action).

 > [!NOTE]
 > Domain targeting applies only to **Web** and **Mobile Web** impressions and does not apply to **Mobile App** impressions.
 If you have allowed your campaign to serve on mobile